 Certain of our existing stockholders and their affiliated entities have indicated an interest in purchasing an aggregate of approximately \$70.0 million in shares of our common stock in this offering at the initial public offering price.
-Assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, these potential purchasers would purchase an aggregate of approximately 5,000,000 of the 10,714,000 shares offered in this offering.
+Based on these indications of interest, these potential purchasers would purchase an aggregate of approximately 5,000,000 of the 10,714,000 shares offered in this offering.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no shares in this offering.